channacy/AND102-Unit5Project/README.md

 Submitted by: **Channacy Un**

-**BitFit** is a health metrics app that allows users to track ... diary entries
+**BitFit** is a health metrics app that allows users to track ... food diary entries

 Time spent: **10** hours spent in total